 - The white arches decorated with zodiac signs, also known as ‘Souriane à la buvette de Farquenoud’, was designed by Béatrice Sassone and made by Philippe Bouvet from Hauteville hard stone.

 - In front of the Nautical Centre is a sculpture that dominates the “Year 2000 Fountain” of 5 anchors reaching up towards the sky that was created by Brice Viberti.

 - In the centre of Amphion, on the 1005 main road, the stunning Don Quichotte statue is a work by Luc Laroche de Féline.

 - Opposite Super U, Rue du Clos Fleuri, the “Fish Fountain” was created by René Broissand.

 - On Jean Moulin esplanade, at the foot of the Town Hall, the sculpture of two children looking for the frog in the water is Béatrice Sassone’s creation.

 Publier hosted the 18th ‘Congress of Green Resorts and Winter Villages in France’, 11th to 13th October 2017, with three other ecologically-committed municipalities, Châtel, Thollon-Les-Mémises and Sciez-sur-Léman.
-Nearly 200 participants, elected officials from the municipalities concerned and tourism professionals discovered our municipality’s assets (Cité de l’Eau, Dranse Park and others), and associated municipalities.
+Nearly 200 participants, elected officials from the municipalities concerned and tourism professionals discovered our municipality’s assets (La Cité de l’Eau, the Dranse Park, and others), and associated municipalities.